DOE-ICoM/liao-etal_2022_hexwatershed_james/workflow/analysis.md

 ## Overview

-We analyze the model output both quantitatively (statistics) and visually (maps) for different attributes.
+We analyze the model outputs both quantitatively (statistics) and visually (maps) for different attributes.

 ## Metrics